Takeo Sato

 Musical Career

-These include recordings and concert tours with the Croatian Guitar Quartet (album “SUMMIT”) and the Alegrías Guitar Trio (albums “One Night in Sevilla”, “Café International, Crossroads”) as well as performances in renowned concert series with artists such as Daniel Behle, Günther Groissböck, Stefanie Irányi, Iris Lichtinger, Judith Müller, Colin Balzer, Dominik Wilgenbus, Dimitri Lavrentiev, Tristan Angenendt and others.
-In 2016 he collaborated with the renowned dancer and choreographer Catherine Habasque and the countertenor Thomas Lichtenecker on a project at the Elisabethenkirche in Basel.
+His work includes radio and television productions, premieres of contemporary music and a range of chamber projects.
+He has recorded and toured with the Croatian Guitar Quartet and the Alegrías Guitar Trio, and has appeared in concert series with artists such as Daniel Behle, Günther Groissböck, Stefanie Irányi, Iris Lichtinger, Judith Müller, Colin Balzer, Dominik Wilgenbus, Dimitri Lavrentiev and Tristan Angenendt.
+In 2016 he collaborated with Catherine Habasque and countertenor Thomas Lichtenecker at the Elisabethenkirche in Basel, and in 2018 he contributed to a Sony recording in Zurich with Daniel Behle and the Oliver Schnyder Trio.

-Takeo Sato regularly performs with renowned orchestras such as the Augsburg Philharmonic, the Chamber Opera Munich and the Chamber Orchestra Die Zarge, under the direction of Héja Domonkos, Nabil Shehata, Christian Reif, Thomas Guggeis, Bernhard Tluck and Katsiaryna Ihnatsyeva-Cadek.
+As a soloist he performs with ensembles such as the Augsburg Philharmonic, the Chamber Opera Munich and the Chamber Orchestra Die Zarge, working with conductors including Héja Domonkos, Nabil Shehata, Christian Reif, Thomas Guggeis, Bernhard Tluck and Katsiaryna Ihnatsyeva-Cadek.
+From 2005 to 2012 he performed for the association Yehudi Menuhin – Live Music Now, later serving as deputy chairman and artistic director of its Augsburg branch.
+Together with Dimitri Lavrentiev he founded the International Guitar Festival Augsburg.

 Publications